depman-org/depman/README.md

 #### Caution!
-This project is currently in alpha stage and many of the features described here are not implemented yet.
+This project is currently in alpha stage and **most** of the features described here are not implemented yet.

 ## What is Depman?